delta-io/delta/PROTOCOL.md

 ## Default Columns

 Delta supports defining default expressions for columns on Delta tables.
-Delta will generate default values for columns when users do not explicitly provide values for them when writing to such tables.
+Delta will generate default values for columns when users do not explicitly provide values for them when writing to such tables, or when the user explicitly specifies the `DEFAULT` SQL keyword for the column.

 Enablement:
  - The table must be on Writer Version 7, and a feature name `allowColumnDefaults` must exist in the table `protocol`'s `writerFeatures`.